By Allison Wheeler on | No Comments

-Shooting into the light creates some challenges.
+Shooting into the light does create some challenges.
 The biggest, I feel is the difficulty in focusing.
 It is extremely difficult for your camera's autofocus to work when shooting into the sun or another light source.

-To avoid this problem there are a few solutions.
+To avoid this problem, there are a few solutions.
 Personally, I almost always use my free hand to block the sun going into my lens.
-That allows me to lock in my focus.
-I then move my hand and shoot.
-Often times the use of a lens hood can help block enough of the light to get a perfect focus.
+This allows me to lock in my focus.
+Then, I just move my hand and shoot.
+Often times using a lens hood can help block enough of the light to get a perfect focus.

 I do like to shoot with the sun coming through a line of trees as well.
-Large windows also are perfect light source.
-Honestly, if you can see the light during the day (outside or inside), you can position your subject to get a backlit image.
+Large windows are also a great backlight source.
+Honestly, if you can see the light during the day (outside or inside), you can position your subject to get a backlit photo.

-Often times the light source is in the frame.
+Often times the source of the backlight is in the frame.
 You can also have the light just on the edge of the picture or directly behind the subject.
-Both give different effects (sun flare, exposure on subject, etc) and are fun to play with to achieve the look you wish.
+Both give different effects (sun flare, exposure on the subject, etc) and are fun to play with to achieve the look you wish.

 Typically when I shoot a backlit image, I will shoot with my aperture wide open (around 2.0).
 I will also shoot with a low ISO (400 or less).
 It is important to use spot metering and manually choose your focal point.
 That will ensure you are getting proper exposure on your subject's face.
-(If your subject's face needs a little more light, try to use a reflector to bounce light back on his or her face.)
+(If your subject's face needs a little more light, try using a reflector to bounce light back on his or her face).

 Here is a before and after image.
 The red areas in the before picture show the areas that are overexposed. (and yes, my white balance was a little way too cool.
 That's the bonus of knowing how to use Lightroom to its fullest extent.)

 For more information, check out our full step-by-step tutorial on editing Backlit Photos in Lightroom